1935 :

 1998 :

-The Club moves to Varadero, Cuba.
+The Club established itself in Varadero, Cuba.

 1999 :

-Acquisition of TO Jet Tours.
+Acquisition of the tour operator Jet Tours.

 2000 :